jgruberf5/bigiq-cloudinit/README.md

 There are implicit declarations of the TMM inteface names to use for the data plane default route and the device discovery interfaces.
 If these declarations are omitted, the module will attempt to assign them dynamically based on available network configuration data.

-This module creates initialization scripts containing TMOS `tmsh` commands to fulfil the specified configurations.
+This module creates initialization scripts containing BIG-IQ `tmsh` commands to fulfil the specified configurations.
 The generated initialization scripts are created in the `/opt/cloud/bigiq_dhcpv4_tmm` directory on the device.

 | Module Attribute | Default | Description|
 | --------------------- | -----------| ---------------|